JuliaDataScience/JuliaDataScience/contents/data_vis_makie.md

 See [Backends & Output](https://makie.juliaplots.org/stable/documentation/backends_and_output/) for details.

 Another important issue is to actually visualize your output plot.
-Note that for `CairoMakie.jl` the Julia REPL is not able to show plots, so you will need and IDE (Integrated Development Environment) such as VSCode, Jupyter or Pluto that supports `png` or `svg` as output.
+Note that for `CairoMakie.jl` the Julia REPL is not able to show plots, so you will need an IDE (Integrated Development Environment) such as VSCode, Jupyter or Pluto that supports `png` or `svg` as output.
 On the other hand, `GLMakie.jl` can open interactive windows, or alternatively display bitmaps inline if `Makie.inline!(true)` is called.